tueimage/essential-skills/python-essentials.md

         return sum
 ```

-The function stops after the `return` keyword, so any code after it will not be executed
+The function stops after the `return` keyword, so any code after it will not be executed:

 ```python
     def add(n1, n2):